TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph: Experiments

-To evaluate the generalizability and robustness of our proposed CATS module, we conduct additional experiments on the UnAV-100 dataset using the weak labels provided by CoLeaF.
-As shown in Table~\ref{UnAV100}, the incorporation of CATS yields further improvement over the previous state-of-the-art methods.
+To evaluate the generalizability and robustness of our proposed CATG module, we conduct additional experiments on the UnAV-100 dataset using the weak labels provided by CoLeaF.
+As shown in Table~\ref{UnAV100}, the incorporation of CATG yields further improvement over the previous state-of-the-art methods.

 Compared to CoLeaF, our method achieves 41.9\% segment-level mAP and 47.5\% event-level mAP in the AV branch, surpassing it by +0.4\% and maintaining competitive performance on the event level.
-This gain, albeit marginal, is consistent and meaningful under weak supervision, demonstrating that CATS can effectively model category-aware temporal structures even when ground-truth timestamps are unavailable.
+This gain, albeit marginal, is consistent and meaningful under weak supervision, demonstrating that CATG can effectively model category-aware temporal structures even when ground-truth timestamps are unavailable.

-In particular, the improvement on the segment-level metric highlights CATS’s ability to enhance temporal localization and reduce false positives in ambiguous segments.
-These results further validate that our framework generalizes well across different weakly labeled datasets and benefits from the fine-grained temporal reasoning introduced by the CATS module.
+In particular, the improvement on the segment-level metric highlights CATG’s ability to enhance temporal localization and reduce false positives in ambiguous segments.
+These results further validate that our framework generalizes well across different weakly labeled datasets and benefits from the fine-grained temporal reasoning introduced by the CATG module.